ombulabs/blog/_posts/2020-10-10-the-importance-of-time-tracking.md

 - People tending to track less time than what they actually worked reflects directly on the company's efficiency, making it look higher than what it actually is.

-- Internal processes, like calls, may be taking more time than necessary.
+- Internal processes, like calls or meetings, may be taking more time than necessary.
 Properly tracking the time spent on these calls is the best way of troubleshooting internal efficiency issues.

 ## Improving Time Tracking Skills
 Some people struggle to keep up with their time tracking.
 From our experience we've learnt that sometimes it's a matter of coming across a system that is suitable for you.